-351 Other than two contested cases, see Belair Holdings v.
+350 Other than two contested cases, see Belair Holdings v.
 Etole Holdings Limited and Aviareto Limited [2015] IEHC 569 (26 March 2015) and Unicredit Global Leasing Export GmbH v.
 Business Aviation Limited and Aviareto Limited [2019] IECH 139 (6 March 2019), the Irish cases are unreported.

-352 See 11.G above.
-Regulation 5.4(f) of the Regulations expressly requires a registrant, as a condition to registration of the non-consensual right or interest, to submit to the jurisdiction of the Irish court.
+351 See 11.G above.
+Section 5.4(g) of the Cape Town Regulations expressly requires a registrant, as a condition to registration of the non-consensual right or interest, to submit to the jurisdiction of the Irish court.
 More recent cases have involved filings of valid international interests which by virtue of expiration of the underlying international interest have expired or become obsolete.
 In all but one case, the circumstances of the case have not fallen squarerly within the jurisdiction of the Irish court under Articles 44(2) or 44(3) but the Irish court has interpreted Article 44(1) widely to use its general jurisdiction to make the requisite orders sought to remove the wrongful or obsolete filing from the IR thereby clearing clogs on the title to the relevant aircraft object.

-353 Although in Unicredit Global Leasing Export GmbH v.
-Business Aviation Limited and Aviareto Limited [2019] IECH 139, a contested application heard for the removal of three (3) registered purported non-consensual interests against an aircraft and engines, the judge referred to Regulation 5.4(f) of the Regulations whereby the first respondent had expressly submitted to the jurisdiction of the Irish court.
+352 Although in Unicredit Global Leasing Export GmbH v.
+Business Aviation Limited and Aviareto Limited [2019] IECH 139, a contested application heard for the removal of three (3) registered purported non-consensual interests against an aircraft and engines, the judge referred to Section 5.4(g) of the Cape Town Regulations whereby the first respondent had expressly submitted to the jurisdiction of the Irish court.